 There are several accrediting agencies that recognize schools across the country.
-While the U.S. Department of Education does not accredit online schools, it does maintain a list of accrediting bodies that it recognizes.
-Some of the most well-known agencies include:
+These national agencies typically work with trade or vocational schools, faith-based institutions, and some online-only schools.
+While the U.S. Department of Education does not review online schools, it does maintain a list of accrediting bodies that it recognizes.
+Some of the most well-known national accreditors include:

 - Accrediting Council for Continuing Education and Training (ACCET)

 - Accrediting Commission of Career Schools and Colleges (ACCSC)

 - Distance Education Accrediting Commission (DEAC)